flash62au/EngineDriver_Home/docs/configuration/configuration_withrottle.rst

 * Check your preferences/settings to insure you allow or disallow the control features desired.
 * If you've defined your turnouts/points and routes in a panel file, make sure to specify 'user names' for those you'd like to see listed on your throttle.
 * You can also 'filter' the turnouts shown using the WiThrottle->Filter Controls option in the WiThrottle window.
-* Entering roster entries, and defining routes and turnouts on the server will all make your **Engine Driver** throttle more powerful and easier to use (though not required).
+* Entering roster entries, and defining routes and turnouts on the server will all make your |ed| throttle more powerful and easier to use (though not required).
-* **Engine Driver** will show additional info if the JMRI Web Server is started (such as roster details and icon images).
+* |ed| will show additional info if the JMRI Web Server is started (such as roster details and icon images).

 DCC++EX WiFi
 ^^^^^^^^^^^^